+Color is suggested, but does not influence the meaning.
+It is considered good practice to use different colors for the input expressions section and the output name section, and another (or no) color for the rule entries.
 Line style is normative.
-There is a double line between the input clauses and output clauses, continuing between the input entries and the output entries.
-There is also a double line between the output clauses and the annotation clauses, continuing between the output entries and the annotation entries.
+There is a double line between the input clauses and output clauses, continuing between the input entries and the output entries and the annotation clauses, continuing between the output entries and the annotation entries.
 These two double lines are parallel to each other.
 There is a third double line, that intersects at right angles with the previous two, between input clauses and the input entries, continuing between the output clauses and the output entries, and continuing between the annotation clauses and the annotation entries.
 All other cells are separated by a single line.

 Color is suggested, but does not influence the meaning.
-It is considered good practice to use different colors for the input clauses, the output clauses, and the annotation clauses, and another (or no) color for the input, output, and annotation entries.
+It is considered good practice to use different colors for the input clauses, and the annotation clauses, and another (or no) color for the input, output, and annotation entries.